 Instructions

-• Use these rhythms to improvise a melody with the requested blues pentascale.
+- Use these rhythms to improvise a melody with the given blues scale.

-• Notice the use of bar form phrasing.
-Phrase 3 (B) must begin on the dominant note and end on the tonic note.
+- Observe the bar form: Phrase 3 (B) should begin on the dominant and end on the tonic.

-• Accompany your improvisation with a minor 7th chord in the left hand, following the harmonic plan in the score.
+- Accompany your improvisation with a minor seventh chord (the blues seventh) in the left hand, following the harmonic plan.

 1. Blues Rock in Bb